What is Sector Rotation?

 How Does Sector Rotation Work?

-Economic cycles have been well-documented for centuries.
+Economic cycles have been observed and analysed for decades in economic research.
 The industries that perform well at various stages of these cycles are also well understood.
 Investors leverage this knowledge by shifting their investments between two primary stock categories: cyclical and non-cyclical stocks.

-One of the most widely used sector rotation strategies is to invest in cyclical stocks during economic expansion and switch to defensive stocks when an economic slowdown is expected.
+A commonly used sector rotation approach is allocating more capital to cyclical sectors during economic expansion and increasing exposure to defensive sectors when a slowdown is expected.

 Sector Rotation in the Indian Stock Market

-- Contraction Phase: Defensive sectors like healthcare, FMCG, and utilities gain traction as investors seek stability.
+• Contraction Phase: Defensive sectors like healthcare, FMCG (rural recovery post-GST cuts), and utilities gain traction as investors seek stability.

-By tracking economic indicators such as GDP growth, inflation, interest rates, and corporate earnings, investors can fine-tune their sector rotation strategy.
+By tracking economic indicators such as GDP growth, inflation, RBI repo rate, interest rates, core sector output, and corporate earnings, investors can fine-tune their sector rotation strategy.

 How to Implement Sector Rotation?